May 7, 2018

 38. Choose the right tool for the job at hand

 Using email, spreadsheets, or offline notebooks makes it almost impossible to understand who has done what or who has made what changes.
-Instead of trying to make another tool into something it’s not, choose a purpose-built platform that’s designed for work management and collaboration.
+Instead of trying to make another tool into something it’s not, choose a purpose-built platform that’s designed for work management with digital collaboration tools included.

 39. Avoid a collaboration tool free-for-all